 The first two locos arrived at Bell Bay on 2 September aboard the Polar Bird.
 A second batch of three DQ locomotives was unloaded from the Arktis Dream on 16 December 1998.
 This shipment also included three unmodified QR class locos and one Tranz Rail DC class loco.
 A third batch, of three locomotives, was unloaded from the Edisongracht on 3 March 1999.
 A fourth batch, comprising locos 2009 to 2012, was off loaded from the Melanesian Chief on 5 October 1999.

 With the TR class taking over mainline service, by late 2015 the serviceable DQ locomotives were predominately used on Melba line services, as well as yard shunters in Burnie and Devonport although they do make occasional trips east/south to cover loco failures.
-Locos 2003, 2004, 2005, 2007 and 2008 are stored and would require heavy overhauls and other work before being available for use.
+In 2015, locos 2003, 2004, 2005, 2007 and 2008 were stored and would require heavy overhauls and other work before being available for use.
 2008 has since been returned to service, but 2007 has been stripped further for conversion into an addition driving trailer vehicle but his work had not been completed by the end of 2018.

 |Previous Identity||Class & Number||ATN Number||Post Identity|